aaronbloomfield/ccc/hws/metamask/index.md

 - [dApp Auction](../auction/index.html) ([md](../auction/index.md))

 We are going to use your Auctioneer contract, from the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 You will also need your NFTmanager contract, from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, as well.
 If you did not get either of those two contracts (Auctioneer or NFTManager) working, then contact the course staff, and we can deploy them for you to use.
 Otherwise you can either re-deploy your Auctioneer contract to the blockchain, or use the one you deployed for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
-Save the contract address, as it will be needed when you submit your assignment.
+Save the contract address of your Auctioneer, as it will be needed when you submit your assignment.

 In addition to your source code, you will submit an edited version of [metamask.py](metamask.py.html) ([src](metamask.py)).

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-- Fri, 12/2: The `time_ms` variable in the `showReturnIntegerValue()` function should just be the number `1000`
-- Thu, 12/1: Clarified that the filename should be metamask.html, not auctions.html (this was a typo in [metamask.py](metamask.py.html) ([src](metamask.py))).
+So far there aren't any significant changes to report.

 ### MetaMask Setup